-By signing on the other side, I (we) appoint Bruce D. Peterson, Lisa A. Muschong and David E. Meador, any or all of them, as proxies to vote my (our) shares of Common Stock of DTE Energy Company at the Annual Meeting of Shareholders to be held on Thursday, May 5, 2016, and at all adjournments thereof, upon the matters set forth on the reverse side hereof and upon such other matters as may properly come before the meeting.
+By signing on the other side, I (we) appoint Bruce D. Peterson, Lisa A. Muschong and David E. Meador, any or all of them, as proxies to vote my (our) shares of Common Stock of DTE Energy Company at the Annual Meeting of Shareholders to be held on Thursday, May 4, 2017, and at all adjournments thereof, upon the matters set forth on the reverse side hereof and upon such other matters as may properly come before the meeting.

 If you sign and return this proxy, the shares will be voted as directed.
-If no direction is indicated, the shares will be voted FOR Proposals 1, 2, and 3 and AGAINST Proposals 4 and 5.
+If no direction is indicated, the shares will be voted FOR Proposals 1, 2, and 3, for the "EVERY YEAR" option for Proposal 4, and AGAINST Proposal 5.
 Your telephone or Internet vote authorizes the named proxies to vote your shares as directed.
 Unless you have voted by telephone or Internet, or have returned a signed proxy, the shares cannot be voted for you (except that your broker can vote your shares on Proposal 2 without your instruction).
 If you are a registered shareholder, you can also vote your shares at the meeting.

-For participants in one of the DTE Energy Company Savings Plans, by signing on the other side, you hereby direct.
-Great-West Trust Company, LLC, as Trustee, to vote all shares of Common Stock of DTE Energy Company represented by your proportionate interest in the Trust at the Annual Meeting of Shareholders of the Company to be held on Thursday, May 5, 2016, and at all adjournments thereof, upon the matters set forth on the reverse side hereof and upon such other matters as may properly come before the meeting.
+For participants in one of the DTE Energy Company Savings Plans, by signing on the other side, you hereby direct Great-West Trust Company, LLC, as Trustee, to vote all shares of Common Stock of DTE Energy Company represented by your proportionate interest in the Trust at the Annual Meeting of Shareholders of the Company to be held on Thursday, May 4, 2017, and at all adjournments thereof, upon the matters set forth on the reverse side hereof and upon such other matters as may properly come before the meeting.

 The Trustee is directed to vote as specified on the reverse.
-If you sign and return this form, but do not otherwise specify, the Trustee will vote FOR Proposals 1, 2, and 3 and AGAINST Proposals 4 and 5.
+If you sign and return this form, but do not otherwise specify, the Trustee will vote FOR Proposals 1, 2, and 3, for the "EVERY YEAR" option for Proposal 4, and AGAINST Proposal 5.
 Only the Trustee can vote your shares.
 Your shares cannot be voted in person.